kmcgillivray/kmcgillivray.github.io/status/index.md

 * We Have Concerns
 * Then Came the Morning – The Lone Bellow
-* Coming Home – Leon Bridges
+* Beachcomber's Windowsill – Stornoway